-New to the iPhone 8 range this year is True Tone, a display technology first seen in the 9.7-inch iPad Pro.
-Sensors monitoring the ambient light of the iPhone's surroundings change the white point and brightness of the display to make it more comfortable to view in changing environments, what Apple calls a “paper-like viewing experience.”
+New to the flagship iPhones that generation was True Tone, a display technology first seen in the 9.7-inch iPad Pro.
+Sensors monitoring the ambient light of the iPhone's surroundings change the white point and brightness of the display to make it more comfortable to view in changing environments.
+It's what Apple calls a “paper-like viewing experience.”
 TrueTone can also help ease eyestrain by changing the screen's color, and prevent overexposure to blue-toned light.

-This new chip offers overall more performance than the A10, with the high-efficiency cores claimed to be 70 percent faster in the A11, while the two performance cores offer a 25-percent improvement.
-The chip also includes the first Apple-designed GPU, which itself is 30 percent faster than the GPU used in the A10.
+The chip offers better performance than the A10, with the high-efficiency cores claimed to be 70 percent faster in the A11, while the two performance cores offer a 25-percent improvement.
+It also includes the first Apple-designed GPU, 30 percent faster than the GPU used in the A10.

-While the iPhone 8 lacks the Face ID of the iPhone X, the A11's power still makes it more than capable of handling 3D applications and games, as well as the world-tracking and scene recognition requirements of augmented reality apps using ARKit.
-Apple has also included a new image signal processor, which will aid the cameras in providing faster autofocus in low light conditions, improve pixel processing, and offer better noise reduction.
+While the handset lacks the Face ID of the iPhone X, the A11's power still made it more than capable of handling 3D applications and games, as well as the world-tracking and scene recognition requirements of augmented reality apps using ARKit.

 Both versions use six-element lenses with a sapphire crystal lens cover and feature optical image stabilization, backside illumination sensors, a hybrid IR filter, and a quad-LED True Tone flash.
 Offering automatic image stabilization and HDR for photos, the rear cameras also include body and face detection, Live Photos with stabilization, autofocus using Focus Pixels, burst and timer modes, noise reduction, and improved local tone mapping.

-The iPhone 8 Plus also benefits from improvements to the Portrait mode, which uses the two rear cameras to produce a blurry bokeh effect in photographs.
-The new Portrait Lighting feature can apply five different lighting styles, changing not only the lighting effects visible on the subject itself, but also potentially eliminating the background altogether, giving a stage lighting effect to the portrait.
+The plus-sized model also benefits from improvements to the Portrait mode, which uses the two rear cameras to produce a blurry bokeh effect in photographs.
+Portrait Lighting can apply five different lighting styles, changing not only the lighting effects visible on the subject but also potentially eliminating the background altogether.
+This can lend a stage lighting effect to the portrait.